rstudio/shiny/README.md

 ## Tutorial

-See the tutorial here:

-## Feedback

-Please use the github issue tracker
+To learn more about Shiny we highly recommend you check out the [Shiny Tutorial](http://rstudio.github.com/shiny/tutorial).
+The tutorial walks you through building a simple application and demostrates nearly all of the Shiny features.

 ## License

 The shiny package is licensed under the GPLv3.
 See these files in the inst directory for additional details:

 - COPYING - shiny package license (GPLv3)
 - NOTICE  - Copyright notices for additional included software